-This dough is very soft; however, the sides of the bowl should be clean and the dough should be smooth.
+This dough is somewhat soft; however, the sides of the bowl should be clean and the dough should be smooth.
 Another way to check is the window pane test.
 To do this, pinch off a small portion of dough and gently stretch it until you can see light through the dough, if it tears before becoming this thin, it needs to be kneaded longer.

 You may also like…